-Remember the story about the Three Little Pigs?
+Remember the story of the Three Little Pigs?
 Of course you do, it's a familiar story.
 The three pigs leave their family and go out into the world.
 Each pig builds a home, one out of straw, one out of sticks, and one out of bricks.
 The first two pigs are done building their homes quickly and invite the third pig to come and play, but he doesn't, they laugh at him and go off to play.
 He continues to slowly, brick by brick, build a strong home.
 Why didn't the first two pigs build a strong home?
 Maybe they didn't think that there really was a big bad wolf, or maybe they thought that they would be able to outrun the wolf, or maybe they were just too lazy to do the work.
-Anyways, as the story goes, the wolf comes knocking at the door of the first pig, huffs and puffs and blows the house in.
-The wolf comes knocking at the second door, huffs and puffs and blows the house in.
+Anyways, as the story goes, the wolf comes knocking at the door of the first pig, huffs, and puffs and blows the house in.
+The wolf comes knocking at the second door, huffs, and puffs and blows the house in.
 What do you know?
 There really is a wolf, and he is strong.
 But that third little pig?
 He is protected from the wolf inside his house of bricks.
 The wolf is strong, but not THAT strong.

 I imagine that testimonies are a lot like those houses.
 A person with a testimony of straw probably only goes to seminary because their friends do.
 They probably don't do the homework, because they are really just there to fit in.
 It's quick, it's easy, and that is all.
 A testimony of straw will be easily blown down by the wolf.